Yazwh0/BitMagic.Documentation/Debugger/LayerViewer.md

 # Layer Viewer

-The layer viewer lets the developer see what each layer looks like from within VSCode.
+The layer viewer lets you see what each VERA layer looks like from within VSCode.

-Note: This can only be viewed while there is an active debugging session.
+Note: this can only be viewed while a debug session is active.

-## How To Open
+## How to open

-To open the view, open the command palette and select `BitMagic: Open The Layer View`.
-Consult the VSCode [documentation](https://code.visualstudio.com/api/extension-guides/command) on how to customise access to that and other commands.
+Open the command palette and run `BitMagic: Open The Layer View`.
+See VSCode's [command documentation](https://code.visualstudio.com/api/extension-guides/command) to customise how you access it.

-The Update button will refresh all six windows, while doing so with the automatically update checkbox set will update the displays in real time.
-Please note there is no frame control on this view, so there might be tearing or similar artifacts not present on the actual hardware.
-For a perfect view, pause the emulation and click Update.
+Update refreshes all six windows once; with `Automatically Update` checked, they refresh continuously in real time.
+There's no frame sync on this view, so you may see tearing or similar artifacts that wouldn't happen on real hardware.
+For an exact view, pause the emulator and click Update.

-## Explanation
+## What it shows

-Layer 0 and 1 are what is rendered to each of those layers.
-The sprite layers are based on the 'Z-depth' of the sprite.
-The background is the background colour as the layer is rendered.
-If all six are combined by passing through where the layer is transparent to the first coloured pixel you get to the actual screen on the machine.
+Six windows, one per compositing layer, front to back: `Sprite 3`, `Layer 1`, `Sprite 2`, `Layer 0`, `Sprite 1`, and `Background`. `Layer 0` and `Layer 1` are VERA's two tile/bitmap layers; the three sprite windows each show the sprites set to one Z-depth; `Background` is VERA's flat background colour.

+Combine all six from front to back, letting each transparent pixel show through to the next, and you get what's shown on the actual screen.

 ![Layer View](/Images/LayerViewExample.png)